Criminal Law (Rape) Act 1981

 the judge shall direct that subsection (1) shall not, by virtue of the charge alleging the offence aforesaid, apply to such matter relating to the first-mentioned person as is specified in the direction.

-(4) If at a trial of a person for a rape offence another person who is also charged at the trial applies to the judge for a direction in pursuance of this subsection and satisfies the judge—
+(4) If at a trial of a person for F22[an applicable offence] another person who is also charged at the trial applies to the judge for a direction in pursuance of this subsection and satisfies the judge—

 (a) that the direction is required for the purpose of inducing persons to come forward who are likely to be needed as witnesses at the trial,